annapurna77/Advanced-Java-Programm/README.md

 4.Write a java program for getting different colors through ArrayList interface and extract the elements 1st and 2nd from the ArrayList object by using SubList()

 Output for ColorSubList.java- https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20211518.png

+5.Write a java program for getting different colors through ArrayList interface and delete nth element from the ArrayList object by using remove by index

+Output for ColorRemoveByIndex.java-